 Preheat oven to 400°F/205°C. Slice potatoes into strips 1cm wide.

-Place on baking trays and toss in remaining unflavoured oil.
+Place on a baking tray and toss in remaining unflavoured oil.
 Sprinkle with sea salt to taste.

 Bake in oven for 30 minutes, flipping fries over after 15 minutes.